Lady Moyra Campbell: Early life and family

 Lady Moyra Hamilton was born on 22 July 1930 in London.
 She was the eldest child of James Hamilton, Marquess of Hamilton, later 4th Duke of Abercorn, and The Hon.
 Kathleen Crichton.
 Her father was the son and heir of James Hamilton, 3rd Duke of Abercorn, and Lady Rosalind Bingham.
 Her mother was the daughter of Viscount Crichton (himself the son of John Crichton, 4th Earl Erne) and Lady Mary Grosvenor (herself the daughter of Hugh Grosvenor, 1st Duke of Westminster).
 She was raised at Baronscourt, the Abercorn's seat in County Tyrone.
 She was a first cousin of John Spencer, 8th Earl Spencer, father of Diana, Princess of Wales.

 As a child, she was a member of 1st Buckingham Palace Company of Girl Guides which was formed in 1937 for Princess Elizabeth.
 She was educated at St Mary's School, Wantage, before attending finishing school in Switzerland.
 She did not attend university.

 Royal service

 In 1953, Lady Moyra was one of six well-born young ladies selected as maids of honour at the coronation of Elizabeth II.
 Her duties included carrying the queen's train during the procession.
 The maids of honour all wore matching gowns by Norman Hartnell.

 From 1954 to 1964 she was a lady-in-waiting to Princess Alexandra.
 She was made a Commander of the Royal Victorian Order (CVO) on 23 April 1963.
 She later served as an extra lady-in-waiting to Elizabeth II from 1964 to 1966.

 Later life

-While in royal service at Buckingham Palace, she met Commander Peter Colin Drummond Campbell-Grove (born 1927), a Royal Navy officer and equerry to Elizabeth II.
+While in royal service at Buckingham Palace, she met Commander Peter Colin Drummond Campbell (1927-2024), a Royal Navy officer and equerry to Elizabeth II.
 They married in 1966 and had two sons.
 The family lived at Hollybrook House in Randalstown, County Antrim.
-She also owned a flat in Belgravia, which she leased to Camilla Shand, later queen consort of Charles III.